 Gray matters: Red alert

-Briefings on The Joint Commission, December 1, 2009
+Briefings on Accreditation and Quality, December 1, 2009

 I will freely admit that things are a little calmer this year on the survey front, at least in terms of survey jeopardy (Preliminary Denial/Conditional Accreditation), but even though the 2010 survey year appears not to represent an increased risk in Environment of Care, there are still two areas (located in the Life Safety chapter) that can run you afoul of those most very adverse accreditation decisions: